AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 - **Resolution.** Height and width of the video in pixels.

   - The size of your source video is determined by your camera and output from your editing software.
-An HD camera will usually create high resolution 1920 x 1080 video, however to playback smoothly on the web, you would downsample (resize) it to a smaller resolution such as 1280 x 720, or 640 x 480, or smaller.
+An HD camera will usually create high resolution 1920 x 1080 video, however to playback smoothly on the web, you would downsample (resize) it to a smaller resolution such as 1280 x 720, 640 x 480, or smaller.
   - The resolution has a direct impact on the file size as well as the bandwidth required to play back that video.

 - **Display aspect ratio.** Ratio of width of a video to the height of a video.
 When the aspect ratio of the video doesn't match the ratio of the player, you may see "black bars," or empty space.
 Two common aspect ratios used to display video are: